Al Taylor (politician): New York State Assembly

 Farrell, first elected in 1974, decided to step down midterm in 2017 at the age of 85.
 Taylor, his chief of staff, had long been seen as the heir apparent for the seat.
 With Farrell vacating the seat midterm, New York state law allowed for the Democratic District committee for the Assembly district to select the candidate for the general election, bypassing a primary for seat.
 Taylor, being the district leader, who ultimately leads the district committee, easily was chosen as the candidate.

 Taylor won the seat unopposed, and was sworn in soon after.
 Taylor was re-elected in 2018 after running unopposed.

 A new purportedly grassroots non-profit organization, "New York 4 Harlem", that actively solicited donations of $500 to $5,000 was reported in 2018 to allegedly have been a front for Taylor and three other Harlem elected officials.
-In addition, a flyer organizing a free bus trip to Albany for a conference organized by the NY State Assn. of Black and Puerto Rican Legislators with New York 4 Harlem's name on it featured a picture of Taylor and the three other officials.
+In addition, a flyer organizing a free bus trip to Albany for a conference organized by the New York State Association of Black and Puerto Rican Legislators with New York 4 Harlem's name on it featured a picture of Taylor and the three other officials.
 Nonprofit organizations are not allowed to take part in campaign activity.
 The contact person for the event was a staffer working in the office of one of the other three legislators.

+Criticism

+Taylor has received scrutiny from pro-choice and LGBT groups over his stances on abortion and gay rights.
+In 2019, he was one of seven Democrats in the State Assembly to vote against the Reproductive Health Act, and he voted against the Equal Rights Amendment prior to voting for it in 2023 in the lead-up to a competitive primary for the City Council's 9th District.

+He has also faced criticism over his refusal to perform same-sex marriages in his capacity as pastor of Harlem's Infinity Mennonite Church.